Filing Decedent’s Will

 - In King County, cause any later filed Petition for Adjudciation to be required to be heard only at its proper venue (ie, either “downtown” or at Kent).

-Side-bar: The original of a Descendant’s Will is one of the very few types of documents that are saved and not discarded by the Court Clerk’s Office after scanning and “electronic filing.”
+Side-bar: The original of a Decedent’s Will is one of the very few types of documents that are saved and not discarded by the Court Clerk’s Office after scanning and “electronic filing.”

 - Decedent’s Will Is in an Inaccessible Safety Deposit Box — Gaining Access to the Box

 - Decedent’s Will Is Lost or Destroyed — Probating a Lost Will

 - Decedent’s Will Is Not “Self-Proving”